-Unless you have some roofing experience you’ll need to call a contractor to come in and get the job done.
+Unless you have some roofing experience, you’ll need to call a contractor to come in and get the job done.
 You will need to get quite a bit of information from each company that you call before you hire them.

-To help you get the information that you need so you can make sure that the job gets done right the first time, here are ten of the main questions that you need to ask.
+To help you get the information that you need so you can make sure that the job gets done right the first time, here are 10 of the main questions that you need to ask.

 1. Are You Licensed?